Do you have a question about how JRI services, related to COVID-19 or otherwise?

-Based on the Plummer Intervention and Outcome Model, three national best practices in permanency are addressed in-depth in this three day interactive skill building sessions.
-Staff providing or supervising clinical and direct interventions with children, youth and families will gain valuable understanding of permanency best practices, core competencies, key strategies and tools.
-An innovative blend of lecture, small group exercise, video and demonstrated role play is used.
-Hands-on practice is encouraged as is group brainstorming of creative approaches to challenging case situations.
+Join the Massachusetts Permanency Practice Alliance for a three-day training offered virtually in six half-day sessions.
+Content is based on the Plummer Youth Promise Intervention and Outcome Model.
+Three national best practices in permanency will be addressed in-depth in these interactive skill building sessions.
+Staff providing or supervising clinical and direct interventions with children, youth and families in both residential and community-based settings will gain valuable understanding of permanency best practices, core competencies, key strategies, and tools.
+This ZOOM training includes an innovative blend of lectures, small group exercises in breakout rooms, polling, video and demonstrated role play.
+Hands-on practice is encouraged and adapted to a virtual environment as is group brainstorming of creative approaches to challenging case situations.